pjirayu/Classifying-Facial-Attributes-and-Accessories-with-LeNet-Project-based-AI-course-/README.md

 The topic of a Classifying Facial Attributes and Accessories with LeNet (Not pubblishing)

 Dataset is gathering from google (might be license some image)

+You can select to run two type from two files
+- multi-label
+- single-label